CONSTITUTION AND BYLAWS

 Section 2.

-At meetings of the Board, the order of business, unless otherwise directed by a majority vote of those present shall be as follows:
+At meetings of the board, the order of business, unless otherwise directed by majority vote of those present, shall be as follows:

 Adjournment